 This is a relatively safe procedure with low complication rates — especially if the procedure is done by an experienced facial plastic surgeon.

-As with any operation, there are always risks of infection, bleeding, or poor healing — however, these complications are rare in chin implant surgeries at The Williams Center for Facial Surgery.
+As with any operation, there are always risks of infection, bleeding, or poor healing; however, these complications are rare in chin implant surgeries at The Williams Center for Facial Surgery.

 2. Everyone Will Notice That I Had a Chin Augmentation

+In the hands of an experienced facial plastic surgeon, this is simply not true.
 Prior to going to the operating room, our doctors and staff sit down with patients to discuss goals and expectations.

 Our main goal is to give patients a natural look that only enhances their existing features.